Kamiikaze/AdvS-Client/.github/ISSUE_TEMPLATE/suggestion---improvement.md

 ---
-name: Improvement
+name: Suggestion / Improvement
 about: Suggestion or Improvement of new/existing features
-title: ''
+title: "[Enhancement] "
-labels: ''
+labels: enhancement
 assignees: ''

 ---